 Yes, you can get Omega-3s from plants, but the only way to get the important (and absorbable) EPA and DHA fatty acids are to go to the same source the fish get theirs: algae.

 NuTru Vegan Omega-3

-What makes this product stand out is that it’s vegan but also contains EPA and DHA, which is sourced from algae.
+What makes this product stand out is that it’s vegan and contains EPA and DHA, which are sourced from algae.
 Most vegan omega-3 pills don’t.
-The fact that it’s’s vegan also means there’s no risk of contamination from mercury, which is primarily found in fish.
+The fact that it’s vegan also means there’s no risk of contamination from mercury, which is primarily found in fish.
 One downside is that this product contains only 450mg of omega-3s, which is on the lower end of the dosage scale.

 Unlike many plant-based Omega-3 products, NuTru's offering provides both EPA and DHA, plus they're grown sustainably and have the highest ranking from third party tester Labdoor.

 - For those who want a vegan omega-3 with both EPA and DHA.
 It’s remarkably rare.

 - Anyone concerned about mercury and heavy metals in animal-based omega-3s.

 - For folks who want a higher dose of omega-3.
 There are only 450 milligrams per dose, which is more than most competing vegan products but not as high as most fish oils.